 The Board of Governors requires the Reserve Banks to transfer excess earnings to the Treasury as interest on Federal Reserve notes after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.
-This amount is reported as "Payments to Treasury as interest on Federal Reserve notes" in the Statements of Income and Comprehensive Income.
+This amount is reported as "Payments to Treasury as interest on Federal Reserve notes" in the

+Statements of Income and Comprehensive Income.
 The amount due to the Treasury is reported as "Accrued interest on Federal Reserve notes" in the Statements of Condition.

 If earnings during the year are not sufficient to provide for the costs of operations, payment of dividends, and equating surplus and capital paid-in, payments to the Treasury are suspended.
-A deferred asset is recorded that represents the amount of net earnings a Reserve Bank will need to realize before remittances to Treasury resume.
+A deferred asset is recorded that represents the amount of net earnings a Reserve Bank will need to realize before remittances to the Treasury resume.
 This deferred asset is periodically reviewed for impairment.
-The deferred asset is reported as "Deferred asset-interest on Federal Reserve notes" on the Statements of Condition.